Dewar, Dewar Flask, Vacuum Bottle, Heat Shield, ThermoFlask, ThermoHousing

 The heat sink's function is to reduce the rate of temperature rise within the flask by absorbing and storing the thermal energy leaking into the flask and the thermal energy dissipated by the payload within the flask.
 Increasing the quantity of heat sink within the flask; increases the duration.

-The heat sink's material should have a high ratio of specific heat per volume (J/cm3°K).
+The heat sink's material should have a high volumetric heat capacity (J/cm3°K).
+In other words, the material should have high specific heat (J/K) for its volume (cm3).

-Common materials are aluminum, stainless, brass, copper, Teflon, PEEK.
-Phase change alloys are also used because the latent heat provides significant thermal absorption but these alloys have a lower ratio of specific heat per volume than conventional heat sink materials.
+Common heat sink materials are aluminum, stainless, brass, copper, Teflon, PEEK.
+Phase change alloys are also used because the latent heat provides significant thermal absorption but these alloys have a lower volumetric heat capacity than conventional heat sink materials.

 Sizes are limitless and lengths can exceed 9 meters.
 Long lengths require supports to centralize the inner tube within the outer tube.

 There is the option to have openings on both ends of the flask.
-The through passage opening incorporates an expansion joint to compensate for the differential in thermal expansion between the outer and inner walls.
+The through passage opening incorporates an expansion joint to compensate for the differential in thermal expansion between the outer and inner walls while maintaining the vacuum integrity.

 The inner tube is a path for thermal conductance along its length consequently the inner tube's material should have low thermal conductance.

 Some instruments such as magnetometers are sensitive to interference from magnetic materials.
-The term “non-magnetic” is insufficiently specific for design purposes.
-The application must be defined early in the flask design stage to select the appropriate materials and testing specifications to match the application.
+The term "non-magnetic" is not specific enough and too general for design purposes.
+The application must be defined early in the flask design stage to select the appropriate vacuum flask materials and magnetic testing specifications to match the application.
 Various applications for non-magnetic materials are:

 Some detector applications are sensitive to the flask materials' gamma ray attenuation properties.
 Materials with lower gamma ray attenuation properties improve the detector's response by affording increased count levels and count qualities.
 Titanium has a low atomic number which reduces its gamma ray attenuation and consequently improves detector responses.
 In this case, the entire flask must be titanium material because of the difficulties of joining titanium to other materials such as stainless.